The following General Degree Regulations apply to all undergraduate degrees awarded by the University of Aberdeen except for those of

 9.2 Except with the permission of the Senatus Academicus, or where other exemption has been granted as specified in the relevant Supplementary Regulations, all candidates, as part of a graduating curriculum, must undertake 60 credit points of Enhanced Study across programme years 1 and 2.
 Where candidates elect to undertake Enhanced Study across programme years 3 and 4, it is an expectation that these courses will normally be at levels 3 or 4.

 9.3 In each academic year candidates shall not be afforded in any course more than two opportunities of degree assessment, including continuous assessment and/or written examinations as appropriate.
-However, unless Regulation 21 Sub-Section (a) applies, only results obtained at the first available opportunity of assessment in any academic year shall contribute towards Honours degree assessment; and there shall normally be only one opportunity of degree assessment in each academic year for courses at level 4 or above.
+There shall normally be only one opportunity of degree assessment in each academic year for courses at level 4 or above.

 9.4 Where a candidate successfully completes a course on more than one occasion, only the credit points obtained on the first occasion may be counted toward the credit requirements necessary for progression and graduation.